What If Stress Was the Secret to Feeling Better, Not Worse?

 Yes, stress.

-The thing we’ve all been taught to avoid.
-And for good reason—chronic, unrelenting stress is harmful.
+The thing we’ve all been taught to avoid it- and for good reason.
+Ongoing, unrelenting stress is harmful.
 It’s linked to poor sleep, anxiety, burnout, and even chronic illness.

 Cortisol, known as the body’s main “stress hormone,” often gets a bad rap — but it’s not all bad.
 It's an essential hormone for life.
 It helps our body to evolve!
 A vital survival tool, helping us react quickly when faced with danger.